 The route from Chennai to Velankanni is full of budget food options.
 Picture credits: Raina Lopes

-Top Things to Do on your Family Trip to Velankanni
+Top Things to Do on Your Family Trip to Velankanni

 There is so much you can do in Velankanni as a family.
 But here are the top three things that I highly suggest –